russell-n/thetuna/readme.rst

 Plugins
 -------

 To allow the running of non-tuna code a rudimentary plugin system was created that requires sub-classing the tuna's BasePlugin class and pointing to it in the config file.
 There's an example plugin at the top-level of the tuna's folder-structure (next to the setup.py file).
+An implemented example can be found `here <http://rallion.bitbucket.org/others/xytable/tableplugin.html>`_.